Jim Burrows (army officer)

-Burrows also played nine first-class matches for the Canterbury cricket team in the Plunket Shield.
+Burrows also played nine first-class matches for the Canterbury cricket team in the Plunket Shield between 1926 and 1933.
 An opening bowler, he took 4 for 24 when Canterbury dismissed Auckland for 56 in 1931–32.
 Batting customarily at number eleven, he had the unusual record of never being dismissed in any of his 12 innings.

 A Territorial Force officer, Burrows volunteered for overseas service during the Second World War.
 Serving in Greece, Crete, North Africa and Italy, he rose to the rank of brigadier.
 He was made a Companion of the Distinguished Service Order (DSO) in 1942, and awarded a bar to the DSO in 1944.

-Leaving the army in 1944, he became rector of Waitaki Boys' High School.
+Leaving the army in 1944, Burrows became rector of Waitaki Boys' High School.
 He resigned this position in 1949 and rejoined the Army, serving as commander of the New Zealand force in Korea in 1953.
 In 1953, Burrows was awarded the Queen Elizabeth II Coronation Medal.
+He served as commander of the Southern Military District from 1955 to 1960, and finished his military career as regional commissioner for Civil Defence from 1960 to 1972.